I am a Computer Science PhD Candidate at the University of Wisconsin-Madison, advised

 by Michael Gleicher.

-I am currently focused on developing planning and optimization algorithms for both fixed-base and mobile manipulators.
+I am currently focused on developing planning and learning algorithms for both fixed-base and mobile manipulators.
 I am also interested in human-robot interaction and robot visualization.

-Previously, I obtained my Master's degree in Robotics from Johns Hopkins University, where I
+Previously, I obtained my Master's degree in Robotics from Johns Hopkins University.

 We directly utilize low-level information generated by optical time-of-flight sensors to recovery of planar geometry and albedo from a single sensor measurement.